Many organic vegetable growers consider weeds to be their primary pest

 · Cleaning farm implements between use in different fields

-· Controlling weeds in hedgerows, alleys, ditches, etc. before they set seed
+· Controlling weeds in hedgerows, alleys, ditches, etc. before

 · Growing allelopathic cover crops